hyf0/sicp-javascript-zh/chapter1.1.md

 > *predicate* ? *consequent-expression* : *alternative-expression*

-Conditional expressions begin with a *predicate*—that is, an expression whose value is interpreted as either *true* or *false*, two distinguished boolean values in JavaScript.[1]
-Note that the primitive boolean expressions true and false trivially evaluate to the boolean values *true* and *false*, respectively.
+Conditional expressions begin with a *predicate*—that is, an expression whose value is interpreted as either *true* or *false*, two distinguished boolean values in JavaScript.<sup id="1-1-6a1">[[1]](#1-1-6b1)</sup> Note that the primitive boolean expressions true and false trivially evaluate to the boolean values *true* and *false*, respectively.
 The *predicate* is followed by a question mark, the *consequent-expression*, a colon, and finally the *alternative-expression*.

 To evaluate a conditional expression, the interpreter starts by evaluating the *predicate* part of the expression.
 If the predicate evaluates to true, the interpreter evaluates *consequent-expression*.
 Otherwise it evaluates *alternative-expression*.